Symmetry, Thermodynamics and Topology in Active Matter: Nonreciprocal interactions drive new emergent behavior

 Newton's third law establishes that pair interactions among parts of a mechanically isolated system are reciprocal: for every action there is an equal and opposite reaction.
 Such reciprocity applies to all systems where interactions can be derived from a Hamiltonian and governs all microscopic physical interactions.
 Reciprocity of interactions can also be seen as a consequence of detailed balance in a Markovian dynamics governed by a master equation.
 Just requiring a time-reversal-invariant steady state guarantees that the dynamics is downhill in the space described by a function of configurations that can be interpreted as energy.
 A natural definition of forces as gradients of this energy follows, ensuring reciprocity.
-In physical systems nonreciprocity often emerges when effective interactions among mesoscopic parts of a system are mediated by a nonequilibrium medium.
-Examples are plasmas~\cite{ivlev2015statistical,kryuchkov2018dissipative} and mixtures of diffusiophoretic colloids~\cite{meredith2020predator,durve2018active}, where nonreciprocity has revealed new emergent physics.
-There are also many examples of non-reciprocal interactions in the living world, from social forces~\cite{helbing1995social,hong2011kuramoto} to promoter-inhibitor couplings among cell types in developing organs and organisms~\cite{theveneau2013chase}, to antagonistic interspecies interactions in bacteria~\cite{xiong2020flower} and prey-predator systems~\cite{tsyganov2003quasisoliton}.
+In physical systems nonreciprocity often emerges when effective interactions among mesoscopic parts of a system are mediated by a nonequilibrium medium, as in plasmas~\cite{ivlev2015statistical,kryuchkov2018dissipative} and mixtures of diffusiophoretic colloids~\cite{meredith2020predator,durve2018active}. \mcm{Nonreciprocal interactions are ubiquitous in active and living systems that break detailed balance at the microscale,} from social forces~\cite{helbing1995social,hong2011kuramoto} to promoter-inhibitor couplings among cell types in developing organs and organisms~\cite{theveneau2013chase}, to antagonistic interspecies interactions in bacteria~\cite{xiong2020flower} and prey-predator systems~\cite{tsyganov2003quasisoliton}. \mcm{Understanding how nonreciprocity (NR) affects nonequilibrium phase transitions and emergent states of active matter is a rapidly growing research focus in the field.}

-Responding to a view expressed in discussions in the \emph{Active20} program, we present a definition of nonreciprocity, in a restricted context in which a notion of force operates, and the evasion -- not violation of course -- of Newton's Third Law can be appreciated.
+\paragraph{\mcm{How do we define nonreciprocity?}} We believe it is important to first attempt to provide a definition of nonreciprocity in a restricted context in which a notion of force operates and the evasion -- not violation of course -- of Newton's Third Law can be appreciated.
 Let us work with dynamical variables $\{x_a, a = 1, 2, \ldots, N\}$ with identical time-reversal signatures.
 These could be the positions or orientations or magnetic moments of $N$ particles labelled by $a$.
 Let us assume they undergo inertia-less dynamics governed purely by force balance in the presence of a dissipative medium with, for simplicity, a single damping constant $\Gamma$ and a noise $f_a$,